Andrei1998/competitive/README.md

 Carefully crafted examples to pinpoint somewhat unknown [Scala Language design choices](scala/binding_examples).

-Some are just standard OOP features, so they apply to Java etc.
+Some are just standard OOP features, so they also apply to Java etc.

 ## Competition Code